-There are options to show support for The Woodbridge Center at the Living Treasure Awards Dinner.
+There are options to support for The Woodbridge Center at the Living Treasure Awards.
 Please choose the one that best suits you or your business.

 SILENT AUCTION: We will gladly accept goods, services, or gift cards.
 A sign with your business name will be displayed next to your item.

 PROGRAM ADS: Consider advertising in our Woodbridge Human Services Award Dinner Program!
 Not only will this professionally printed ad book be available at the event but it will also be stocked at the Woodbridge Center.